Comparing the CSI-RS results with Matlab

 Now we create a CSI-RS condiguration object CsiRsConfig

-with two CSI-RS resource sets: One for Non-Zero Power (NZP) and one for Zero-Power CSI-RS resoueces.
+with a two CSI-RS resource sets: One for Non-Zero Power (NZP) and one for Zero-Power CSI-RS resoueces.
 The following code then creates one CSI-RS resource in each one of the two CSI-RS resource sets.

 The print